 Lastly, is this ethical rule only applicable to science?
 What about music or math?
 Art or languages?
 Is it immoral to not teach those?
 If not, why not?
 If so, then all the same questions above apply.

-iv.
-The kind of immorality involved is in the category of child abuse
+The kind of immorality involved is child abuse?

 This is really the crux of the matter.
 Let me expand on it a bit so that it’s quite clear what is being claimed.

-Child abuse is emotional, physical, or sexual harm caused by maltreatment or neglect of a child.3 It is a serious crime.
-It is wrong—not merely in the sense that speeding on public roads is wrong, or stealing from work.
+To teach one’s child creationism is equivalent to inflicting physical or emotional mistreatment or injury on him purposely or through negligence. [ Abuse in Merriam-Webster Online Law Dictionary.]
+It is a serious crime.
+It is wrong—not merely in the sense that flipping the bird to someone who cuts you off in traffic is wrong, or stealing pencils from work.
 Those are wrong, but not in the sense of being “evil” or “wicked” as people generally use those terms.
 You don’t go to jail for those sorts of crimes.
 But child abuse actually is evil.
 People who abuse children are considered sick; depraved.
 They go to jail for it.